 Accurate detection of pancreatic cancer risk is crucial.
-Pancreatic cancer is now the third leading cause of cancer deaths in the U.S. with an average survival rate of five years.
+Pancreatic cancer is now the third leading cause of cancer deaths in the U.S. with an average 5 year survival rate of 8.2% according to The Centers for Disease Control and Prevention (the "CDC"s) SEER database.
 PancraGEN® is designed to determine the risk of malignancy in pancreatic cysts and pancreaticobiliary solid lesions.
-We believe that PancraGEN® is the leading integrated molecular diagnostic test for determining risk of malignancy in pancreatic cysts currently available on the market.
-We currently estimate that the immediate addressable market for PancraGEN® is approximately 150,000 indeterminate cysts annually or approximately \$350 million annually based on the current size of the patient population and current and anticipated reimbursement rates.
-To date, PancraGEN® has been used in about 30,000 clinical cases.
-The National Pancreatic Cyst Registry study published in Endoscopy in 2015 demonstrated the clinical validity of PancraGEN® and that it more accurately determined the malignant potential of pancreatic cysts than the Sendai 2012 EUS criteria for detection of malignant pancreatic cystic lesions in the context of routine clinical care.
-The vast majority of all surgeries for pancreatic cysts are for benign disease.
-The American College of Gastroenterology (ACG) 2015 Guidelines support the basic principle that too many pancreatic surgeries are being performed unnecessarily on benign lesions.
-In addition, the 2016 guidelines published by the American Society of Gastroenterology Endoscopy (ASGE) included a specific recommendation for use of PancraGEN® in specific circumstances where other types of testing and analysis have not provided sufficient data on which to determine the best course of action for patient treatment.
-Accordingly, we believe that PancraGEN® provides a highly reliable diagnostic option for distinguishing between patients with pancreatic cysts who are at low or high risk for developing pancreatic cancer.
+We believe that PancraGEN[®] is the leading integrated molecular diagnostic test for determining risk of pancreaticobiliary malignancy currently available on the market.
+We currently estimate that the immediate addressable market for PancraGEN® is approximately 130,000 indeterminate pancreaticobiliary lesions annually or approximately \$350 million annually based on the current size of the patient population and current and anticipated reimbursement rates.
+To date, PancraGEN[®] has been used in about 30,000 clinical cases.
+The National Pancreatic Cyst Registry study published in Endoscopy in 2015 demonstrated the clinical validity of PancraGEN[®] in that it more accurately determined the malignant potential of pancreatic cysts than the Sendai 2012 EUS criteria for detection of malignant pancreatic cystic lesions to help ensure that surgery is reserved for the most appropriate patients.
+When molecular analysis is not performed, the vast majority of all surgeries for pancreatic cysts are for benign disease.
+The American Gastroenterological Association 2015 Guidelines support the basic principle that too many pancreatic surgeries are being performed unnecessarily on benign lesions.
+In addition, the 2016 guidelines published by the American Society of Gastroenterology Endoscopy (ASGE) in Gastrointestinal Endoscopy included a specific recommendation for use of molecular testing in specific circumstances where other types of testing and analysis have not provided sufficient data on which to determine the best course of action for patient treatment.
+Accordingly, we believe that PancraGEN® provides a highly reliable diagnostic option for distinguishing between patients with pancreatic cysts who are at risk for developing pancreatic cancer.

-We have also developed a cancer risk diagnostic assay, BarreGEN®, which is designed to evaluate patients with Barrett's esophagus, an upper gastrointestinal condition that can progress into esophageal cancer.
-BarreGEN®, which utilizes our PathFinder platform, is distributed today on a limited basis while we gather additional data, perform clinical studies, seek initial reimbursement and are looking for collaboration partners.
-We preliminarily estimate that the total market is approximately \$2 billion annually based on the current size of the patient population and anticipated reimbursement rates comparable to those received currently for PancraGEN® for pancreatic cysts.
-We are planning to expand our initial soft launch of BarreGEN® in 2017 and seek to partner this product for development and marketing with a larger partner in the gastrointestinal diagnostic market.
+We have also developed a cancer risk classifier assay, BarreGEN[®], which is designed to evaluate patients with Barrett's esophagus, an upper gastrointestinal condition that can progress into esophageal cancer.
+BarreGEN[®], which is also run on our PathFinderTG[®] platform, is distributed today on a limited basis through our CEP Program allowing us to gather additional data, perform clinical studies and seek initial reimbursement.
+We preliminarily estimate that the total market is approximately \$1.5 to \$2 billion annually based on the current size of the patient population and anticipated reimbursement rates comparable to those received currently for PancraGEN[®] for pancreatic cysts.
+While we anticipate the launch of BarreGEN[®] in 2018, we believe that BarreGEN[®] can also be an excellent product to partner in this potentially large market.

-Endocrine Cancer Tests
+Endocrine Cancer Products